-- All children regardless of age, gender, culture, language, race, ability, sexual identity or religion have equal rights to protection, safeguarding and opportunities. - We recognise that all adults, including temporary staff1, volunteers and governors, all have a duty to protect our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm.
+- All children regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation or SEND have equal rights to protection, safeguarding and opportunities. - We recognise that all adults, including temporary staff, volunteers and governors, all have a duty to protect our pupils from harm and have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm. - All staff believe that our academies should provide caring, positive, safe and stimulating environments that promote the social, physical, mental wellbeing and moral development of the individual child. - Pupils and staff involved in child protection issues will receive appropriate support and supervision.